rjwut/advent/README.md

 A generic implementation of the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).

-These classes use arrays to represent coordinates, which get converted to strings to use as keys.
-In `BooleanInfiniteGrid`, these keys are stored in a `Set`; a key's presence in the `Set` indicates that the value at those coordinates is `true`; otherwise, the value is `false`.
-For `InfiniteGrid`, the elements are stored in a `Map` under those keys.
-You can create your own infinite grid implementation by extending `AbstractInfiniteGrid`.

 ### `abstract-infinite-grid`

 This module exports the `AbstractInfiniteGrid` class, which is extended by `BooleanInfiniteGrid` and `InfiniteGrid`.
 These classes are useful where arrays are less desireable for working with a grid because of any of the following reasons: